open-cluster-management-io/open-cluster-management-io.github.io/content/en/scenarios/extend-multicluster-scheduling-capabilities.md

 ### 3. How to calculate the score

 The code to calculate the score is in [pkg/addon/agent/calculate.go](https://github.com/open-cluster-management-io/addon-contrib/blob/main/resource-usage-collect-addon/pkg/addon/agent/calculate.go).
 A valid score must be in the range -100 to 100, you need to normalize the scores before updating it into `AddOnPlacementScore`.

 When normalizing the score, you might meet the below cases.

 - The score provider knows the max and min value of the customized scores.

   In this case, it is easy to achieve smooth mapping by formula.
-Suppose the actual value is X, and X is in the interval [min, max], then`score ＝ 200 * (x - min) / (max - min) - 100`
+Suppose the actual value is X, and X is in the interval [min, max], then `score ＝ 200 * (x - min) / (max - min) - 100` .

 - The score provider doesn't know the max and min value of the customized scores.

   In this case, you need to set a maximum and minimum value by yourself, as without a max and min value, is unachievable to map a single value X to the range [-100, 100].

   Then when the X is greater than this maximum value, the cluster can be considered healthy enough to deploy applications, and the score can be set as 100.
 And if X is less than the minimum value, the score can be set as -100.
   ```
   if X >= max
     score = 100